-First, you can always email or call Danny for help once you have a jewelry store or wrench measurement listed below.
-He’ll talk your ear off and knows all about these.
+Our slides fit the same across all materials.
+If a small glass fits you, so will a small ceramic or small brass and on and on.
 Not all situations and fingers are the same and there is also a degree of personal preference that can’t always be figured out with a measurement.
 For the majority of customers, pinky finger will take a small slide.
 Ring finger will take a medium or Large slide.
 If you have very large hands, medium usually works for the pinky and XL for the ring.
-If you have small hands, contact us for help as we do stock some smaller slides which are not listed on the site.
+If you have smaller hands, check out our XS glass.

 Method 1: Jewelry Store

 The most accurate way to size your finger is to stop by your neighborhood jeweler and get your ring size which should be free and takes about 90 seconds.
 We have gone to dozens of jewelry sellers ranging from high end, mall stores and even box stores like WalMart or Fred Meyer.
 None of them have ever charged us to measure and have given us the same result.

 Method 2: Measure with Wrenches

 If you have access to a set of Metric or USA box wrenches you can very quickly measure your finger.
 To measure any finger size, use the OPEN END of the wrench.
 DO NOT use the ring end of the wrench as it could get stuck on your finger.
 Find the size that slides over the large knuckle snugly like how a ring fits.
 If it goes over your knuckle without touching the skin then try the next size down.